EnigmaCurry/d.rymcg.tech/README.md

 `.env-dist` sample file), this structure allows you to pick and choose which services you wish to enable.

-The `.env` files are secret, and excluded from being comitted to the git repository, via `.gitignore`.
+The `.env` files are secret, and excluded from being committed to the git repository, via `.gitignore`.
 Each project includes a `.env-dist` file which is a sample that must be copied, creating your own secret `.env` file, and edit appropriately.